Jade Jones (taekwondo): Early life

-Career
+Taekwondo career

-20102012
+2010–2012

-Jones won a bronze medal in the -53 kg category at the 2010 European Championships in Saint Petersburg, and a silver medal in the World Juniors Taekwondo Championships.
-Then, with the help of her local community in Flint who raised £1600 for her expenses, she travelled to Mexico to take part in qualifying for the inaugural Summer Youth Olympics.
-There, she beat Than Thao Nguyen in the 55kg category final to become Great Britain's first gold medallist at the Games.
-At the end of 2010, Jones was named the BBC Cymru Wales Junior Sportswoman of the Year.
+Jones won a bronze medal in the 53 kg category at the 2010 European Championships in Saint Petersburg, and a silver medal in the World Juniors Taekwondo Championships.
+Then, with the help of her local community in Flint who raised money for her expenses, she travelled to Mexico to take part in qualifying for the inaugural Summer Youth Olympics.
+At the Youth Olympics, she beat Vietnam's Than Thao Nguyen in the 55kg category final to become Great Britain's first gold medallist at the Games.
+At the end of 2010, Jones was named British taekwondo athlete of the year by the British Olympic Association, as well as the BBC Cymru Wales Junior Sportswoman of the Year.

 Jones won her first senior title at the U.S. Open in Austin, Texas in February 2011.
-She won gold in the −62 kg division having won bronze in the −57 kg competition the previous day.
+She won gold in the 62 kg division having won bronze in the 57 kg competition the previous day.
 She then reached the final of the German Open where she was defeated by Ana Zaninovic.
-At the 2011 World Championships in Gyeongju, Jones advanced to the final of the 57 kg event after beating Marlène Harnois in the semi-finals.
-She ended the competition with the silver medal after losing the final to Hou Yuzhuo in a sudden-death round.
-In recognition of her progress, Jones was given the Bob Humphrys Award at the SportingWales Rising Star Awards.
-In October, Jones won a gold medal at the British Open in Manchester by defeating Harnois in the final, however she then lost to the same opponent in the semi-finals of the French Open.
+At the 2011 World Championships in Gyeongju, Jones advanced to the final of the 57 kg event after beating Marlène Harnois of France in the semi-finals.
+She ended the competition with the silver medal after losing the final to China's Hou Yuzhuo to a golden-point in a sudden-death round.
+(Note: When a contest finishes with the scores tied, the bout enters sudden death with the next scoring strike deciding the outcome.
+The person who lands the strike receives a golden-point.)
+In recognition of her progress, Jones was given the Bob Humphrys Award (Note: Named after former BBC Cymru Wales reporter Bob Humphrys, the Bob Humphrys Award is an annual prize chosen from the 12 monthly winners of the Sporting Wales Rising Star awards.) at the SportingWales Rising Star Awards.
+In October, Jones won a gold medal at the British Open in Manchester by defeating Harnois in the final, before losing to Harnois in the semi-finals of the French Open in December.

 At the 2012 German Open in Hamburg, Jones won a silver medal after losing to Yun Wang in the final.
-In May, she won a bronze medal at the European Championships in Manchester, after being beaten by Edina Kotsis.
+She won a bronze medal at the European Championships in Manchester, after being beaten by Hungary's Edina Kotsis.
 Jones was then selected to compete for Great Britain at the 2012 Summer Olympics in the 57 kg weight category.
-At the games, Jones beat the top seed Tseng Li-Cheng in the semi-finals, having beaten Mayu Hamada in the quarter-finals and Dragana Gladović in her first bout.
-In the final, she beat Hou Yuzhuo 64 to become the first Briton to win an Olympic taekwondo gold medal.
-Jones described hearing the national anthem at her medal ceremony as the best moment of her life.
+At the games, Jones beat the top seed Tseng Li-Cheng in the semi-finals, having beaten Mayu Hamada in the quarter-finals.
+In the final, she beat China's Hou Yuzhuo 6–4 to become the first Briton to win an Olympic taekwondo gold medal.
+Great Britain's previous best result was a bronze medal achieved by Sarah Stevenson at the 2008 Beijing Olympics.